juicermv/numake/readme.md

 ## Usage

 First, build NuMake using `cargo build` so you can actually start using it!
+This will output the executable you can pass arguments to!
+Now continue on to the next sections!

 ### Terminology
 #### `workspace`